SAP-samples/teched2022-DA280/exercises/1_DataMarketplace/README.md

 The result should look like the following:
 <br>![](/exercises/1_DataMarketplace/images/1.2_Union_New.png)

+Ignore any yellow warning message on the Union.
+This is due to a minor mistake in the data product for the energy prices and will not have any negative effect going forward.

 2. Finally, let us navigate to the output node and define the view properties.
 Let us adapt the following:

   - Business_Name: "V Union Actuals and Influencer"